peass-ng/PEASS-ng/README.md

 This script has **several lists** included inside of it to be able to **color the results** in order to highlight PE vector.

-Linpe also **exports a new PATH** variable if common folders aren't present in the original PATH variable.
+LinPEAS also **exports a new PATH** variable if common folders aren't present in the original PATH variable.
 It also **exports** `export HISTSIZE=0` so no command executed during the session will be saved in the history file.

 ## Colors

-LinPE uses colors to indicate where does each section begin.
+LinPEAS uses colors to indicate where does each section begin.
 But **it also uses them the identify potencial misconfigurations**.

 The ![](https://placehold.it/15/b32400/000000?text=+) **Red/Yellow** ![](https://placehold.it/15/fff500/000000?text=+) color is used for identifing configurations that lead to PE (99% sure).